selfrefactor/rambda/.github/README.md

 <details>
 <summary>
-  Click to see the full list of 78 Ramda methods not implemented in Rambda
+  Click to see the full list of 77 Ramda methods not implemented in Rambda
 </summary>

 - __
 - addIndex
-- allPass
 - ap
 - aperture
 - applyTo